-- USA Water Ski - U.S. Coast Guard's Boating Safety Division
+- USA Water Ski & Wake Sports - U.S. Coast Guard's Boating Safety Division

-Talk to Girl Scout members with disabilities and their guardians.
+Include Girl Scout Members with Disabilities.
+Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit USA Water Ski for information on amenities for water skiers with disabilities.
+For more information visit USA Water Ski's Adaptive Water Skiing page for information on amenities for water skiers with disabilities, and learn about water safety for children with special needs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense, such as an accident, physical injury, missing person, sudden illness, or sudden weather or water emergencies.